plumeqi/RT_Arm32_Porting/README.md

 ##### 7-Zip
 7-Zip doesn't provide Arm32 version in its official website.
 Even though you can download arm32 version from sourceforge, eg.https://sourceforge.net/projects/sevenzip/files/7-Zip/22.01/,
 but the exe and dll is not signed.
 It can not work under Windows RT 8.1.
-Of course， you can extract 7z2201-arm.exe and signed related files.
+I split the arm32 version over two parts: 7zInstaller.exe and 7z archive.
+And I signed related files.
+Then re-generate a new installer execute file.
+If you want to use context menu, you need set owner and full control permission to below registry items:
+HKEY_CLASSES_ROOT\\*\shellex\ContextMenuHandlers
+HKEY_CLASSES_ROOT\Directory\shellex\ContextMenuHandlers
+HKEY_CLASSES_ROOT\Folder\shellex\ContextMenuHandlers
+HKEY_CLASSES_ROOT\Directory\shellex\DragDropHandlers
+HKEY_CLASSES_ROOT\Drive\shellex\DragDropHandlers
+After changed above registry items:
+For portable version, click Options of 7-Zip File Manager and check Integrate 7-Zip to shell context menu.
+For 7-Zip Installer, run installer execute file to install.

 ##### WinMerge
 You can not find arm32 version of WinMerge from WinMerge.org, but you can find it from https://github.com/WinMerge/winmerge/.
 You need resign each of files for working under Windows RT 8.1.